 Relax on the beach

-So you have to make sure you bring enough cash to last you while you are in El Nido.
-I’d recommend around PHP10,000, but if you are staying longer than 5 days then maybe bring more.
+You have to set yourself a budget for El Nido.
+I’d recommend around PHP10,000, but if you are staying longer than 5 days, it might be best to bring more.

 For example, if you stay for a week, then you are likely to do one or two island hopping tours, which could cost anywhere between PHP2,500-3,000.
 Keep this in mind while you are here and planning on what to do.